-In fiscal year 2016, other sales and redemptions for seven institutions and other receipts from two institutions, resulted in net proceeds of \$29 million.
+In fiscal year 2017, other sales, redemptions, other receipts, and dividends, resulted in net proceeds of \$84 million.

-In fiscal year 2015, other sales and redemptions for fourteen institutions resulted in net proceeds of \$192 million.
+In fiscal year 2016, other sales, redemptions, other receipts, and dividends, resulted in net proceeds of \$29 million.

+During fiscal year 2017 there was one institution declaring bankruptcy.
 During fiscal year 2016, there were no institutions closed by their regulators or declaring bankruptcy.